perfsonar/docker-oneshot-builder/README.md

 | Debian | Ubuntu | 18 | `ghcr.io/perfsonar/docker-one-shot-builder/u18:latest` |
 | Debian | Ubuntu | 20 | `ghcr.io/perfsonar/docker-one-shot-builder/u20:latest` |

+Notes:

+ * These containers are based on the perfSONAR Unibuild containers.
-Note: Debian family containers are provided for different CPU architectures.
+ * Debian family containers are provided for different CPU architectures.

 A typical invocation to accompany the Git commands shown above would look like this: